MechanisM/moar/docs/source/thumbnailer.md

 When you call the thumbnail instance, the current storage class will generates a key that represent a thumbnail made from that image with that specific filters and options.
 If a thumbnail with that key hasn't been generated before, it'll make a new one, store it using the key as an id, and returns it.

-The default storage class (`moar.storages.filesystem.Storage`) store the generated thumbnails inside a `"t"` folder in the same path as the source image.
+The default storage class (`moar.storages.filesystem.Storage`) store the generated thumbnails inside a `"t"` folder in the same path as the source image (this can be changed).
 Other storages will operate different, for example, storing the key in a local database and uploading the thumbnail to a remote server.

 ## Filters